-These 4 Reasons May Be Why Your Baby Has A Stuffy Nose
+These 4 Reasons May Be Why Your Baby Has A Blocked Nose

 3 min read

-From crusties to snot bubbles, having a stuffy nose isn’t a comfortable experience for anyone, let alone your little bub.
+From crusties to snot bubbles, having a blocked nose isn’t a comfortable experience for anyone, let alone your baby.
 It’s also a common symptom, which may make it difficult to ascertain the reason behind it.

 If your little one is experiencing congestion, it’s important to take them to see your health professional to determine the cause.

-Read on to discover four common potential reasons for your baby’s stuffy nose, which you may wish to discuss during your appointment.
+Read on to discover four common potential reasons for your baby’s blocked nose, which you may wish to discuss during your appointment.

 If your bub has ever spilled on you during a cuddle, you’re likely familiar with spitting up.
 It’s a common occurrence for young babies, which happens when the valve at the top of their stomach accidentally opens and allows their stomach contents to come back up.